CodePushGo/website/src/content/blog/en/manage-dev-and-prod-build-with-github-actions.md

         run: npx @capgo/cli@latest bundle upload -a ${{ secrets.CAPGO_TOKEN }} -c production
 ```

-This will install and build your dependency before sending it to Capgo.
+This will install and build your dependency before sending it to CodePushGo.

 If your command for build is different, you can change it in the `build_code` step.

 If you need an environment variable, use the `MY_ENV_VAR` and set the `secret` in your GitHub project setting, then secret then GitHub Action.

-To make Capgo upload work, you need to get your API key for Capgo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets/) as `CAPGO_TOKEN`.
+To make CodePushGo upload work, you need to get your API key for CodePushGo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets/) as `CAPGO_TOKEN`.

-You can now commit this both files and see your first version appear in Capgo!
+You can now commit this both files and see your first version appear in CodePushGo!

 Add the commit will generate a new Capacitor build for production and development channel.

 You should add your test in the Ionic build step to be certain your code is working.

-Go To your Capgo dashboard and check your build who just appeared, you now have your CI/CD system.
+Go To your CodePushGo dashboard and check your build who just appeared, you now have your CI/CD system.